Switchback Travel (Jason Hummel)

 In contrast to the aluminum models above, Black Crows opted for carbon composite with their premium Furtis poles.
 While this often translates to a drop in durability—carbon is vulnerable to breaking from hard impacts—Black Crows did a good job combatting the typical pitfalls by using a beefed-up, 22-millimeter shaft (the thickest on our list by 4mm).
 This doesn’t fundamentally change carbon’s tendency to crack under stress, but it would take a lot of force to snap these poles.
 And if weight matters to you, the Furtis checks in at just over 1 pound per pair and feels very light in the hands.

-The biggest downside of the Black Crows Furtis is cost.
-Carbon doesn’t come cheap, and these poles are among the more affordable all-carbon options at $165.
-Among the downhill-focused designs here, only Leki’s Carbon 14 3D below is pricier at $170, although that pole uses a much thinner 14-millimeter shaft that won’t stand up as well to long-term, aggressive use.
-Another drawback is the Furtis’ round and fairly basic grip, which isn’t as comfortable for all-day use as more upgraded, ergonomic designs.
-Finally, casual resort-goers who don’t care too much about weight can save considerably with a simple aluminum model like the Volkl Phantastick above or Black Crows’ own Meta below.
+The biggest downside of the Black Crows Furtis—which isn't all that surprising given its carbon build—is cost.
+In fact, at $180, it’s the priciest downhill design to make our list, followed closely by Leki’s $170 Carbon 14 3D below (although that pole uses a much thinner 14mm shaft that won’t stand up as well to long-term, aggressive use).
+Another drawback to the Furtis is its round and fairly basic grip, which isn’t as comfortable for all-day use as more upgraded, ergonomic designs.
+Finally, casual resort-goers who don’t care too much about weight can save considerably with a simple aluminum model like Black Crows’ own Meta below.
 But we really like the Furtis for its balance of weight and sturdiness, and the 90-millimeter powder basket and extended grips make it a viable option for the occasional tour.
+For a cheaper carbon option from Black Crows, check out their popular Stans, which has a noticeably thinner (13mm) shaft but will save you a considerable $70.

 See the Black Crows Furtis